Skip to content

 LOG.info("START main()")

-# Each pipeline reads from data/raw and writes to data/processed.
+# Call each pipeline.
+Each reads from data/raw and writes to data/processed.

 run_csv_pipeline(raw_dir=RAW_DIR, processed_dir=PROCESSED_DIR, logger=LOG)